-- 1. Steady Progression (SP): this scenario does not meet Net Zero and so it has been excluded. - 2.
-System Transformation (ST): this scenario is significantly lower than the rest of the Net Zero compliant scenarios.
+1. Falling Short (FS): In setting our Baseline scenario we incorporate the justification this scenario does not meet Net Zero and so it has been excluded. criteria, as defined in Open Networks (WS1B P2):

+2. System Transformation (ST):

+this scenario is significantly lower than the rest of the Net Zero compliant scenarios.
 We consider it unable to meet UK interim emission reduction targets, and so it has been excluded.

 The remaining DFES/FES scenarios (Consumer Transformation and Leading the Way) and the five CCC Sixth Carbon Budget scenarios collectively form the Net Zero compliant scenario range.
-This range of scenarios meets UK Net Zero legislation; the requirements of the UK Government's Ten-Point Plan, Energy White Paper, and Heat and Buildings Strategy; and the Net

-Zero Wales Plan.
+This range of scenarios meets UK Net Zero legislation; the requirements of the UK Government's Ten-Point Plan, Energy White Paper, and Heat and Buildings Strategy; and the Net Zero Wales Plan.